By Amy Hunt

 It's not uncommon for stones to come loose from their settings, even if they've been bought at a popular store, or made in the best online jewelry making classes!
 A hard impact can dislodge the stone, or a prong in the setting may get caught in your clothes and push the stone loose.
 Improper care or storage can also lead to missing stones, so make sure you're taking care of your jewelry when you're not wearing it.

-Depending on the type of jewellery and stone, you may be able to reglue your missing stones.
+Depending on the type of jewelry and stone, you may be able to reglue your missing stones.
 To do this, follow these steps:

-Make sure that you use jewellery glue – not superglue – for this repair to ensure the stones stay in place.
+Make sure that you use jewelry glue—not superglue—for this repair, to ensure the stones stay in place.

 To resize or reshape a ring, you will need a leather mallet and a ring mandrel.
 Both of these items can easily be found at any craft store or, perhaps, in a jewellery kit.

-The process is simple but, for fine jewellery, it's best to leave this type of repair to a professional.
+This process is simple but, for fine jewelry, it's best to leave this type of repair to a professional.

 4. Removing tangles and knots from chains